genomicepidemiology/flankophile/README.md

 Requied input: Assempled genetic data from multiple samples in fasta format plus a reference gene database in fasta format.

-Output: Distance matrix, neighbor joining trees, genetic sequences of genes and flanking regions.
+Output: Results tables, Distance matrix, genetic sequences of genes and flanking regions.

 The output can be visualized in RStudio with the R script [plot_gene_clusters_from_flankophile.R](bin/plot_gene_clusters_from_flankophile.R).